- Code VIET2003

 Upon successful completion, students will have the knowledge and skills to:

-- Recognise and use the main structures of semi-complex Vietnamese on various topics, including those related to their area of academic interest.
+- Recognise and use more complex structural forms and broader vocabulary on various topics, including those related to their areas of academic interest.

-- Interact confidently, appropriately and with ease with native speakers on a wide range of subjects; compose clear and detailed texts on topics of general personal interest; and present viewpoints with clarity and coherence.
+- Interact with ease with native speakers at natural speed on a wide range of subjects; express more complex ideas; engage in discussions on topics of personal interest; and present viewpoints with clarity and coherence.

-- Demonstrate a basic understanding of present-day social life in Vietnam.
+- Demonstrate understanding of key cultural values and present-day social life in Vietnam.

-On successful completion of this course, students will have the knowledge and skills to engage at an intermediate level of Vietnamese.
+On successful completion of this course, students will have the knowledge and skills to engage at an upper-intermediate level of Vietnamese.